-ERTMS deployment and preparatory actions may not be submitted together in one application.
+ERTMS deployment and preparatory actions cannot be submitted together in one application.

-Feasibility studies may only be presented as a part of a preparatory action package and are not relevant to this specific objective as stand-alone documents.
+Feasibility studies can only be presented as a part of a preparatory action package and are not relevant to this specific objective as stand-alone documents.

 Are excluded from the scope of this specific objective: